-What does an Outreach Worker do?
+What does an Family Support Worker do?

-Outreach workers provide support, advice and information around a range of issues, including:
+Family Support Workers provide support, advice and information around a range of issues, including:

 - Finding local groups for you and your child to attend